davidmam/2013-12-16-dundee/Setup.md

 please download the installer corresponding to your operating system *before* arriving and your instructor will help you set it up.

+####R and R studio
+Go to the [R project download page](http://www.r-project.org), click on the Download link (CRAN) in the sidebar and select a mirror near to you.
+[Bristol](http://www.stats.bris.ac.uk/R/) may be the best option.
+Download the Windows binary and run it to install R.
+With R installed, go to the [Rstudio](http://www.rstudio.com/ide/download/desktop) download page and select the appropriate version for your operating system.
+Install this - you may need to have administrator rights.

 ###Mac OS X
 Bash is the default shell in Mac OS X and this should be installed.